Edge operations

 Restarting the Edge appliance using the REST APIs

-To restart the Edge appliance using the REST APIs, see the edge/reboot API in the Cumulocity IoT Edge OpenAPI Specification.
+To restart the Edge appliance using the REST APIs, see the edge/reboot API in the Cumulocity Edge OpenAPI Specification.

 Starting and stopping services